Self-Drive Travel to Mozambique

-If you are considering a holiday in Mozambique, think about a relaxed self-drive experience where you are in control and time is of no consequence.
+Travel to Mozambique is all about the planning and the getting there.
+Your holiday in Africa is an adventure waiting to happen.
+Consider a relaxed self-drive experience through Mozambique where you are in control and time is of no consequence.
 No planes to run for, no airport hassles, no delays and no crowds.
 You can drive in your own vehicle or hire a reliable car to get you from A to B.

 Self-drive holidays are becoming increasingly popular in Africa, especially from South Africa to Mozambique.
 The countries share a common border and once over this boundary, things get easier.
-Self driving is an adventure – look forward to the unexpected!
-We have a number of self drive tours for you to experience.
+Self-driving is an adventure – look forward to the unexpected!
+We have several of the best self-drive tours for you to experience.
 Contact one of our consultants for advice on what to look out for and where to stay.

 One route is to leave early in the morning from Johannesburg to travel the more than 500 kilometres to the border at Komatipoort.
 Enter Mozambique and drive the last 50 kilometres to Maputo.